 Cord Blood ‘Natural Killer’ Cells Benefit Acute Myeloid Leukaemia Patients

-Acute Myeloid Leukaemia (AML) is a prevalent type of cancer in older adults.
-It is currently treated with intensive chemotherapy and forms of supportive care that lead to 40-60% of patients experiencing complete remission; eliminating signs of cancer.
+Acute myeloid lekaemia (AML) is a prevalent type of cancer in older adults.
+It is currently treated with intensive chemotherapy and forms of supportive care that lead to 40-60% of patients experiencing complete remission – eliminating signs of cancer.
 However, most patients relapse, resulting in a 5-year overall survival rate of about 10%.

-For the first time, Hematopoietic Stem and Progenitor Cells (HSPCs) from partially HLA-matched umbilical cord blood have been used to generate Natural Killer (NK) cells.
-These NK cells have been shown to temporarily restore immune system function in patients with Acute Myeloid Leukaemia and stave off relapse.
+For the first time, haematopoietic stem and progenitor cells (HSPCs) from partially HLA-matched umbilical cord blood have been used to generate natural killer (NK) cells These NK cells have been shown to temporarily restore immune system function in patients with Acute Myeloid Leukaemia and stave off relapse.

 The clinical trial was carried out by scientists at the American Association for Cancer Research and published in March 2017.
 The promising findings suggest that HSPC-NK cells could be used in future as an “off-the-shelf” form of immunotherapy for people living with AML.